cschirwa/SpringSecurity/README.md

 ### SpringSecurityDemo

-This project is just for educational purposes.
+This project is for educational purposes.

 #### Basic Authentication & Authorization
      Password Encoder - Bcrypt